Back to Blog

 • Algorithm scores how well it fits with existing scheduled jobs

-• Booking shows time slots that create efficient clusters
+• Booking system shows time slots that create efficient clusters

 • Techs work focused zones instead of random locations